 Mini Review of the HDE Vintage Canvas Messenger Field Bag

 As promised, here is my feedback on the HDE Vintage Canvas Messenger Field Bag after using it for a couple of weeks.
+Just not that while this particular bag is no longer available, it really doesn’t differ in any serious way from the one the ones included above.

 First, overall I’m very happy with the purchase.
 The size and design are almost exactly what I wanted.
 The bag I received looks almost exactly like the one on the Amazon product page, so no surprises in terms of fabric or leather color.
 The canvas is definitely more olive in color than the beige of Craig’s Belstaff 554 and the leather is a lighter brown, but I can live with that (the pictures below make the color look a little more washed out than it is in real life).
 The general construction quality is good; there were a few loose threads and spots of rough stitching, but nothing that looked like it would threaten the integrity of the bag.
 In other words, I’m not expecting this thing to fall apart anytime soon.